SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/log_event_aggregator/README.md

 # Log event aggregator image

 This service is the test analyzer.
-It consumes `connection_log` records for one `CAPTURE_ID` from Kafka until it receives `capture_complete`, writes the decoded connection logs into `/logs/syslog-streams`, and runs its own copy of the canonical pytest summary analyzer.
+It reconstructs chunked connection-log records for one `CAPTURE_ID` from Kafka until it receives `capture_complete`, writes the decoded connection logs into `/logs/syslog-streams`, and runs its own copy of the canonical pytest summary analyzer.
 A `capture_failed` event is treated as an